bruce-hill/tomo/docs/lists.md

 ---

 ### `sort`
-Sorts the elements of the array in place in ascending order (small to large).
+Sorts the elements of the list in place in ascending order (small to large).

 ```tomo
 func sort(arr:@List(T), by=T.compare -> Void)
 ```

-- `arr`: The mutable reference to the array to be sorted.
+- `arr`: The mutable reference to the list to be sorted.
 - `by`: The comparison function used to determine order.
 If not specified, the default comparison function for the item type will be used.